G-Research/spark-extension/README.md

 **[Partitioned Writing](PARTITIONING.md):** The `writePartitionedBy` action writes your `Dataset` partitioned and efficiently laid out with a single operation.

+**[Inspect Parquet files](PARQUET.md):** The structure of Parquet files (the metadata, not the data stored in Parquet) can be inspected similar to [parquet-tools](https://pypi.org/project/parquet-tools/) or [parquet-cli](https://pypi.org/project/parquet-cli/) by reading from a simple Spark data source.
+This simplifies identifying why some Parquet files cannot be split by Spark into scalable partitions.

 **[Fluent method call](CONDITIONAL.md):** `T.call(transformation: T => R): R`: Turns a transformation `T => R`, that is not part of `T` into a fluent method call on `T`.
 This allows writing fluent code like: